 Louisiana Automated Victim Notification System: LAVNS

 The automated system is called by its acronym, LAVNS.
-Information available through the system varies from parish to parish and month to month as the system continues to develop.
 For victims registered through the Crime Victims Services Bureau, LAVNS will eventually offer telephone notification of key events.
-In that way LAVNS will serve as a back up to the original system of notification letters.
+In this way LAVNS will serve as a back up to the original system of notification letters.

 Presently, LAVNS offers everyone access to a state inmate’s location by Internet [www.vinelink.com] and a 24-hour, toll-free telephone number: 866-528-6748.